 Which setup to choose?

-The Willy has the Orangatang Knuckle 87a orange bushings and the 65mm Love Handle 80a wheels.
-The Willy will offer a deeper carving experience and grip the pavement more.
+The Willy has the Orangatang Knuckle 87a orange bushings and the 80a, 65mm Love Handle wheels.
+Therefore, the Willy setup will offer a deeper carving experience and more grip on the pavement.

-Affiliate Disclaimer: We earn a commission if you purchase after clicking our link.
-It’s at no additional cost to you.
+Affiliate disclaimer: We earn a commission if you make a purchase, at no additional cost to you.

 Ballona Deck